Introduction and Overview

 What is YouTube?

-On YouTube, users can watch, rate, comment on and upload videos for free.
+On YouTube, users can watch, rate, comment on, and upload videos for free.
 Over the last few years, YouTube has become one of the most important social media channels worldwide.
-To enable us to display videos on our website, YouTube provides a code snippet that we have integrated into our site.
+For us to display videos on our website, YouTube provides a code snippet that we have embedded on our site.

-What data is stored by YouTube?
+What Data is Stored by YouTube?

 Name: YSC